moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

-This sprint fulfills a key regulatory requirement (HIPAA's Patient Right of Access) and addresses a major source of patient anxiety and confusion.3 Presenting raw clinical data to patients is often unhelpful.3 By designing a report view specifically for a non-clinical audience, LabFlow empowers patients to better understand their health.
+This sprint fulfills a key regulatory requirement (HIPAA's Patient Right of Access) and addresses a major source of patient anxiety and confusion.3 Presenting raw clinical data to patients is often unhelpful.3 By designing a report view specifically for a non-clinical audience, LabWise empowers patients to better understand their health.
 This feature transforms the lab report from a confusing document into an educational tool, fostering better patient engagement and a stronger relationship between the patient and the healthcare provider.

 Acceptance Criteria